govuk-one-login/spinner/README.md

 If any required attribute is missing, the component will set `domRequirementsMet` to `false`, preventing state from being initialised.
 As before, if this requirement is not met, nothing happens and the user can proceed to use the non-JavaScript version.

-### 3. Initialising timer
+### 3. Initialising timers

 The Spinner component uses either an existing or newly generated timestamp as `initTime`, storing it in `sessionStorage` as `spinnerInitTime`.
 During the `initTimer` function call in the `init`, it checks if `spinnerInitTime` is already there.
 If yes, it reuses it.
 If not, it creates a new one, stores it, and applies it to the config.
 This way, the spinner stays consistent across page refreshes, and also handles sleep or power saving mode on mobile without breaking.

-Attribute `data-ms-between-requests` specify how often in ms polling request is executed.
+The `updateDomTimer` timer will update the DOM at set intervals to reflect any changes in the virtual DOM.
+The duration of this timer is set within the Spinner `config` property.

 If time elapsed from `initTime` is larger than `msBeforeAbort` or `msBeforeInformingOfLongWait` it update the state of the spinner to reflect actual state.

 ### 4. Perform initial update